Nidzam Jamil: Selangor

 After 18 years, on 22 November 2021, Nidzam officially returned to his "home" again and was appointed as assistant coach for Michael Feichtenbeiner.

 On 9 August 2022, Selangor announced that the management and Michael Feichtenbeiner had mutually agreed to let go of his position as the head coach of the club and to continue the football development project as sporting director which he has held since 2020.
 In the meantime, the head coach responsibilities were taken up by Nidzam as the club's interim head coach for the remainder of the 2022 season.
 Nidzam was then moved to assistant head coach after Selangor appointed Tan Cheng Hoe as the new head coach.

 In the 2024–25 season, Nidzam was appointed as the new head coach after Tan Cheng Hoe left his post to joined Thai League 1 side Police Tero.
 After a half-year in charge, Nidzam Jamil left the club by mutual consent on 30 October 2024, despite successfully managing the teams and maintaining their top form in competitions, including guided the team all the way to the FA Cup final.

 Negeri Sembilan

-On 13 June 2025, Negeri Sembilan respectfully announces the appointment of Nidzam as the head coach club for the 2025–26 season.
-With extensive experience and a vision for developing young players, he will lead the team with a lineup of local and new import players, including three key local players who were brought in.
+On 13 June 2025, Negeri Sembilan FC announced the appointment of Nidzam as head coach for the 2025–26 season.
+With extensive coaching experience and a focus on developing young players, he was tasked with leading the team, which included several new local and foreign signings, including three key local players.